holoscanner/holoscanner.github.io/prd.md

  * framework (protocol, central server, basic game loop)

 ### Week 2 (April 27)
+ * Transmissions of mesh and messages between server and client.

+### Week 3(May 4)
  * Multiple mesh alignment
  * Minimal gameplay and interface

-### Week 3(May 4)
  * Initial results for mesh refinement and missing region identification

 ### Week 4 (May 11)